spicy-oil/tag-dqn/README.md

 ### Environment Parameters and Hyperparameters
 Let's talk about each parameter in the `config.yaml` file (they are defined in the comments of example config file under `data/envs/`)

 - `min_snr` limits MDP complexity by limiting the number of graph edges (theoretical transitions) based on whether we expect to observe them.
-Certainly, some neglected theoretical transitions are observable but not omitted from $\mathcal{A}^2$ due to uncertainties in $gA_{\text{calc}}$ and $S/N_{\text{calc}}$ estimation, while some theoretical transitions remaining on the graph are also not observable.
+Certainly, some neglected theoretical transitions are observable but omitted from $\mathcal{A}^2$ by this threshold due to uncertainties in $gA_{\text{calc}}$ and $S/N_{\text{calc}}$ estimation, while some theoretical transitions remaining on the graph are also not observable.
 The number is chosen to compromise between graph complexity and the inclusion rate of observable theoretical transitions.
 - `spec_range` limits MDP complexity by limiting the line list range.
 In determining unknown levels using groups of lines expected from a particular spectral region, this parameter makes the RL process efficient.
 - `wn_range` is $\mathit{\Delta} E$ of the paper, it limits MDP complexity by setting a candidate line wavenumber search range in $\mathcal{A}^2$.
 Setting this requires domain knowledge, where for typical ab initio calculations this is around 10% of level energies and for semi-empirical calculations this can be less than 1% (e.g. if searching for levels in a known config with calculations parameterised for that config).
 - `tol` is $\delta E$ of the paper, it limits MDP complexity by setting a maximum tolerance for repeating candidate level energies $E_{\text{obs}}$.
 Setting this requires domain knowledge, where it is around 0.05 cm-1 for Fourier transform (FT) spectroscopy in the visible and UV, but could be smaller for IR FT spectra and larger for grating spectra.